diskuv/dirsp-exchange/README.md

 This repository contains:

-- `dirsp-ps2ocaml` -A ProScript to OCaml translator.
 - `dirsp-exchange` - No-op as of May 2021.
 - `dirsp-exchange-kbb2017` - The KBB2017 protocol for securing a two-party conversation.
 Similar to
   Signal Protocol v3 [[1]](https://signal.org/docs/specifications/x3dh) [[2]](https://signal.org/docs/specifications/doubleratchet)
 - `dirsp-proscript` - The ProScript Cryptographic Library (PSCL) API interface.
 - `dirsp-proscript-mirage` - A PSCL implementation based on `mirage-crypto` and related libraries
+- `dirsp-ps2ocaml` - A ProScript to OCaml translator with [documentation available](https://diskuv.github.io/dirsp-exchange/src-proscript/proscript-messaging/PS2OCAML.html).

 The online documentation is at: